 - any information about the reason for the legacy

 It is also good practice for an executor to notify beneficiaries as soon as possible.

-In the case of charities, this will enable them to amend their records to ensure that future mailings are not sent out to the deceased if they had been a supporter.
+This will enable family members to amend a charity’s records and ensure that future mailings are not sent out to the deceased.
 We know that such things can be distressing.

 Collection of items

 We don’t usually collect items, unless there are exceptional circumstances.
 Unlike other charities, we don’t have a chain of shops where we can sell items that have been left to the RNLI.
-We are able to sell some items through eBay, but items of value or special interest such as stamp collections and artwork, are valued and sold with the help of professional auctioneers or retail specialists.
-In such instances, we would make special arrangements to arrange collection or delivery.
+We are able to sell some items through eBay, but items of value or special interest such as stamp collections and artwork are valued and sold with the help of professional auctioneers or retail specialists.
+In these cases we would make special arrangements for collection or delivery.